-VII-4 Net new lending from DMBs and HFF to households
+Net new lending from DMBs and HFF to households

 Net new lending consists of new lending net of prepayments of older loans.
 Most recent figures are preliminary.
 Monthly data.
 Source: Central Bank of Iceland.

+VII-6

 Household deposits

 Contribution of individual components to deposit growth.
 Term deposits include money market accounts and other non-sight deposits.
 Indexed deposits include pension savings, indexed vacation allowance accounts, and other indexed savings.
 Further information can be found on the monetary statistics pages of the Central Bank website.
-Data from October 2008 are preliminary.
+Most recent figures are preliminary.
 Monthly data.
 Source: Central Bank of Iceland.

-VII-7

 Credit system lending to resident borrowers

 Only loans to pension fund members are included with pension funds.
-Financial companies excluding loans to deposit institutions and financial institutions in winding-up proceedings.
+Financial companies excluding loans to deposit institutions and failed financial institutions.
 Source: Central Bank of Iceland.
+VII-8